SqueezeAILab/SqueezeLLM/README.md

 Download the quantized model (e.g. `sq-llama-7b-w3-s0.pt` or `sq-xgen-7b-8k-base-w3-s0.py`) locally from the links above.

 Note that for the LLaMA model, you need to first obtain the original, pre-trained LLaMA model in the Huggingface-compatible format locally and provide the path in `{model_path}`.
-For other model types, you can simply assign the Huggingface model name directly (e.g. `Salesforce/xgen-7b-8k-base`).
+For other model types, you don't need to install/download the original models separately as we provide Huggingface compatible configs of all supported models in `models`.
 You can follow the same procedure for other model types and quantization settings such as bit width and sparsity level.

 ```